Problem

 --font-family-sans: "Outfit", system-ui, -apple-system, sans-serif;

-/* Brand Colors (Light Mode) */
+/* Brand Colours (Light Mode) */

---link-color: #8a2be2; /* Your primary brand color */
+--link-color: #8a2be2; /* Your primary brand colour */

---link-color-hover: #7b1fa2;
+--link-colour-hover: #7b1fa2;

 --bg-color: #fcfcfd; /* Subtle background tint */